Imperial Plaza

 No analysis available

 I looked for surfboard-storage-related wording, including combined bike and surfboard storage references.
-The remarks mention generic storage lockers and storage closets, but nothing about surfboard storage facilities.
+The remarks only mention generic storage lockers or storage closets, not surfboard storage.

 No analysis available